52 (comics): History of the DC Universe

 A backup story titled History of the DC Universe appears in Weeks 2 through 11, with the creative team of Dan Jurgens and Art Thibert.
 Reminiscent of DC's earlier History of the DC Universe limited series, in this story, Donna Troy explores the history of the DC Universe with the help of Harbinger's recording device.
-In the final chapter, both the device and a Monitor inform Donna Troy that she was supposed to have died instead of Jade.
+In the final chapter, Donna learns that she was supposed to have died instead of Jade.

 Secret Origins

 Weeks 12 through 51 feature Secret Origins, written by Mark Waid with a rotating team of artists.

 Plot

-In the aftermath of Infinite Crisis, Clark Kent, Bruce Wayne, and Diana Prince temporarily retire their costumed identities and do not attend a memorial for Superboy in Metropolis.
-Time traveler Booster Gold is shocked to not see the three heroes there, as this contradicts Skeets' historical data.
-Other contradictions, prompt Booster to search for answers in time traveler Rip Hunter's bunker, which is littered with notes and photos of Gold and Skeets surrounded by the words "his fault".
-Booster later discovers that his reputation and fame is diminishing.
-He tries to regain the spotlight by containing an exploding nuclear submarine, but seemingly dies in the attempt.
-Skeets regains access to Hunter's lab and realizes the photos and arrows are pointing at himself.
-He goes after Hunter and eventually finds him with Booster Gold, who turns out to have faked his death to help uncover Skeets' true intentions.
-Hunter and Booster attempt to trap Skeets in the Phantom Zone, but Skeets appears to consume the sub-dimension and pursues his two adversaries through time.
+Booster Gold, who originates from the 25th century, discovers numerous events that contradict his records of history and searches for answers in Rip Hunter's bunker, which is littered with notes and photos of Gold and Skeets.
+Skeets gains access to Hunter's lab and realizes the photos and arrows are pointing at himself.
+He goes after Hunter and eventually finds him with Booster Gold.
+Hunter and Booster attempt to trap Skeets in the Phantom Zone, but Skeets consumes the Phantom Zone and pursues the two through time.

-Ralph Dibny, the Elongated Man, is told that the gravestone of his dead wife Sue has been vandalized with an inverted Kryptonian "S", a symbol for resurrection.
-This was done by a cult that believes that Superboy can be resurrected, but would like to try first with Sue.
-Dibny and his friends disrupt the ceremony, and the effigy of Sue crawls to Dibny, calling out to him as it burns; he suffers a nervous breakdown as a result.
-Ralph seeks out the helmet of Doctor Fate, which promises to revive Sue if he makes certain sacrifices.
-While preparing a spell for Nabu, Dibny reveals the helmet is not the one talking to him, but sorcerer Felix Faust.
-Faust was posing as Nabu to give Dibny's soul to the demon Neron in exchange for his freedom.
-Neron kills Dibny, but realizes too late that Dibny's spell has trapped him and Faust inside a circle of binding.
-With Ralph's death, Neron and Faust are seemingly trapped together for all eternity.
-Ralph and Sue Dibny are reunited in death and become ghost detectives.
+Ralph Dibny seeks out the helmet of Doctor Fate, which promises to revive his deceased wife Sue Dibny if he makes certain sacrifices.
+While preparing a spell for Nabu, Ralph learns that Felix Faust had been posing as Nabu to give Ralph's soul to the demon Neron.
+Neron kills Ralph, but he and Faust are trapped in the Tower of Fate by a spell that Ralph cast before he died.
+Ralph and Sue are reunited in death and become ghost detectives.